David Foster: 2000s

 In 2008, Foster staged a one-night concert called Hitman: David Foster & Friends at the Mandalay Bay resort in Las Vegas featuring Andrea Bocelli, Michael Bublé, Josh Groban, Peter Cetera, Katharine McPhee, Celine Dion, Blake Shelton, Brian McKnight, and Charice.
 The event marked the beginning of the Foster & Friends series, which continued into the 2020s.
 From that point on, Foster increasingly shifted his focus from studio work to live performances.
 The concert was originally produced for broadcast on PBS, aired the following month as part of PBS's Great Performances series, and was later released on DVD.
 This marked the start of Foster's long-standing partnership with PBS.

 That same year, Foster's composition and production "I Will Be There With You" was used in Japan Airlines promotions through 2011.
 Initially, an instrumental version and a Japanese version performed by ANRI were produced.
 In 2019, an English version featuring vocals by Katharine McPhee was released.

 Seal collaborated with Foster on Soul (2008), which became a moderate hit.
 He continued working with Foster on Commitment (2010) and Soul 2 (2011).

-Foster has produced Michael Bublé since his debut and won the Grammy Award for Best Traditional Pop Vocal Album for Bublé’s fifth album, Call Me Irresponsible (2008), his first Grammy in 11 years.
-The following year, Foster won the same award again for Bublé’s album Crazy Love (2009).
+Foster has produced Michael Bublé since his debut and won the Grammy Award for Best Traditional Pop Vocal Album for Bublé's fifth album, Call Me Irresponsible (2008), his first Grammy in 11 years.
+The following year, Foster won the same award again for Bublé's album Crazy Love (2009).
 As of 2025, this remains his 16th and most recent Grammy Award.

-The sixth and final collaboration between Foster and Whitney Houston, “I Didn't Know My Own Strength,” was released in 2009.
-Their previous five collaborations were: “I Will Always Love You,” “I Have Nothing,” and “Run to You” — all from the album The Bodyguard — “I Believe in You and Me” from the album The Preacher's Wife and "I Learned From the Best" from the album My Love Is Your Love.
+The sixth and final collaboration between Foster and Whitney Houston, "I Didn't Know My Own Strength", was released in 2009.
+Their previous five collaborations were: "I Will Always Love You", "I Have Nothing", and "Run to You" — all from the album The Bodyguard — "I Believe in You and Me" from the album The Preacher's Wife and "I Learned From the Best" from the album My Love Is Your Love.

 Between 2009 and 2012, Foster organized an intensive tour of North America and Asia with his concert series David Foster & Friends: USA and Canada (2009), USA and Asia (2010), USA (2011), and Asia (2012).

 In 2009, Foster published his first book, an autobiography titled Hitman: Forty Years Making Music, Topping the Charts, and Winning Grammys.
-As of 2025, it holds a 4.4 out of 5 rating on Amazon and a 3.72 out of 5 rating on Goodreads, and remains available in hardcover, paperback, and e-book formats.